The Cook Shire labour force have a similar proportion of persons with high incomes ($1,750 or more per week) than Health Care and Social Assistance.

 Australian Bureau of Statistics (ABS) – Census 2016 – by usual residence

 |Gross weekly individual income||Number||%||Health Care and Social Assistance%|

-Analysis of the resident workers individual income levels in the Cook Shire in 2016 compared to Health Care and Social Assistance shows that there was a lower proportion earning a high income (those earning $1,750 per week or more) and a higher proportion of low income persons (those earning less than $500 per week).
+Analysis of the resident workers individual income levels in the Cook Shire in 2016 compared to Health Care and Social Assistance shows that there was a similar proportion earning a high income (those earning $1,750 per week or more) as well as a higher proportion of low income persons (those earning less than $500 per week).

 The major differences between the weekly income of the resident workers in the Cook Shire and Health Care and Social Assistance were: